okwolo/okwolo/README.md

 });
 ````

-When a route is not specified, it is implied that the route is an empty string.
+When a route is not specified, it is implied that the route is a `*`.
+The route matching uses the same package as express, so the syntax should be familiar.

-Arguments can also be passed through routes and they will be provided to the function as second argument.
+Arguments can also be passed through routes and they will be provided to the function.

 ````javascript
 let app = goo(document.body);